-Your JACard will be deactivated upon your retirement.
+Your JACard should be turned in to Card Services prior to leaving the university.
 If you are granted Emeritus status, you are able to go to Card Services after your retirement date has passed and obtain an Emeritus JACard.

 JMU Flex